open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 | `otel_memory:mmap(address, size)` | `address` = mapped region start pointer, `size` = mapped region size in bytes | On successful `mmap` | Subsequent work; build on top of lessons from the initial release |
 | `otel_memory:munmap(address, size)` | `address` = unmapped region start pointer, `size` = unmapped region size in bytes | On successful `munmap` | Subsequent work; build on top of lessons from the initial release |

-`weight` is `nsamples * sampling_interval` (see In-process sampler design), already computed by the in-process sampler.
-The profiler uses it directly as the value for `alloc_space` samples; it does not need to know how the sampler computed it.
+`weight` is `nsamples * sampling_interval`, already computed by the in-process sampler (see **Background** below for the sampling algorithm). `nsamples` counts the number of sampling-interval boundaries the allocation's byte range crossed: 1 for a typical allocation, more for a single allocation large enough to span several intervals.
+The profiler uses `weight` directly as the value for `alloc_space` samples; it does not need to know how the sampler computed it.
 Note that these USDT signatures generalise across all allocator paths - `malloc`, `cmalloc`, `aligned_alloc`, etc.

 For the initial support in the profiler we plan to support `alloc` and `free` only and add `mmap` support subsequently as this is more nuanced.

 We don't version the contract explicitly (no version field on the provider or probe names).
 We think it's unlikely the `alloc`/`free` signatures will need to change once fixed, and if they do, we'd introduce new `_v2`-suffixed probe names rather than mutate the existing ones in place - old and new samplers can then coexist against old and new profiler versions without a coordinated flag day.

-The profiler does **not** care how these USDTs got into the process.
-Compile-time wrappers, `LD_PRELOAD`, runtime GOT injection - all are equivalent from this side.
+## Background: assumed in-process contract

+The profiler's design only makes sense against a rough sketch of what it consumes on the in-process side, even though that side is out of scope to *design* here.

+### In-process sampler design

+The in-process sampler should follow the existing model converged upon by allocators such as [**jemalloc**](https://github.com/jemalloc/jemalloc/blob/dev/doc_internal/PROFILING_INTERNALS.md) and [**tcmalloc**](https://github.com/google/tcmalloc/blob/master/docs/sampling.md):

+- **Random interval sampling over allocated bytes**: the sampler draws the byte distance to the next sample from a geometric distribution, or from an exponential approximation, with mean equal to the configured sampling interval (default ~512 KiB of allocated bytes).
+Equivalently, this models sampled allocations as a Poisson process over allocation volume.
+- A **per-thread byte counter** decremented on every allocation; the fast path is a thread-local add and a branch-predicted-taken comparison.
+When the counter reaches zero a sample fires and a new geometric interval is drawn.
+- For live-heap profiling, the sampler also tracks which pointers were sampled (mechanism is its own concern - see Producing the USDTs in userspace) and fires the `free` USDT only for those pointers.
+This cannot be done efficiently on the profiler side, as the unsampled free path should add as little overhead as possible.

+We provide an [example implementation for the above contract](https://github.com/DataDog/libdatadog/tree/main/libdd-profiling-heap-sampler), with the intention of validating the eBPF profiler-side implementation.

+### Producing the USDTs in userspace

+The profiler is not prescriptive about how the USDTs end up in a target process.
+We anticipate three delivery models, all sharing a common core sampling library:

+1. **Compile-time allocator wrapping.** A language-specific shim wraps the allocator at compile time (e.g. a Rust `GlobalAlloc` implementation).
+This is the simplest model and works well when compile time instrumentation is available, and all allocations pass through the single allocator.
+This breaks down when a statically linked application depends on runtime libraries which cannot be intercepted in this fashion.
+2. **Existing allocator observability hooks.** Allocators like jemalloc and tcmalloc expose sampling hooks.
+A thin adapter registers with these at startup and emits USDTs from the callback.
+This can also be delivered via `LD_PRELOAD`, where a user preloads e.g. `LD_PRELOAD=jemalloc_with_hooks.so`.
+3. **GOT table rewriting.** For already-running processes, a shared library is injected and rewrites allocator symbols in the GOT.
+Most flexible, but only works for dynamically linked allocators.

+For live heap profiling, the free side must recognise which pointers were previously sampled.
+When using allocator hooks (model 2), this comes from the allocator's built-in book-keeping.
+When wrapping externally (models 1 and 3), the reference implementation uses hardware pointer tagging (ARM64 TBI) or a per-allocation magic prefix (x86-64) to flag sampled pointers for near-zero-cost detection on every free.
+See the [reference implementation's tagging documentation](https://github.com/DataDog/libdatadog/blob/main/libdd-profiling-heap-sampler/docs/tagging.md) for details.
+This tagging is entirely internal to the in-process sampler: the profiler only ever sees the plain `ptr` argument on the `free` USDT and is unaware of how (or whether) a sampled pointer was flagged.

+The profiler does not care which of these models is used, which allocator is wrapped, or which language the process is written in; only that the contract above holds and that allocations are sampled according to the description above.

-## Expected Runtime Cost in Userspace
+### Expected Runtime Cost in Userspace

-Although we do not intend to specify the userspace side of the USDT in this document, we have considered the cost of the mechanism described above for both the fast (i.e. unsampled, fired on every allocation) and slow cases when implemented idiomatically.

-On each allocation, the sampler resolves thread-local state, updates a per-thread byte counter, and checks whether the sampling threshold has been crossed.
-In the common case it has not, so the allocation returns unsampled after only TLS access, integer arithmetic, and a well-predicted branch.
-Only when the counter crosses the threshold does execution jump to the slow path, where the sampler draws a new interval and records the allocation as sampled.
+On each allocation, the fast path is TLS access, an integer decrement, and a well-predicted branch; only threshold crossings hit the slow path where the sampler draws a new interval and records the allocation as sampled.
+Experimentally this adds single-digit nanoseconds to unsampled allocations, and compiles to a `NOP` when nothing is attached to the USDT.

-Experimentally the overhead of this on unsampled allocations adds single digit nanoseconds.
-When nothing is attached to the USDT, it exists as a `NOP` adding no additional cost.

 ## USDT discovery